escapedcat/react-redux-soundcloud--exp/README.md

 ### `sagas/sagas.js`

-Juts to start somewhere I add a _saga_ file now with a basic approach of a sage to get the _soundcloud user data_.
+Just to start somewhere I add a `sagas` file now with a basic approach of a _saga_ to get the _soundcloud user data_.

 ```